mfreed7/declarative-shadow-dom/README.md

 ## Existing declarative shadow roots

-Because existing components might exist that do not anticipate the existence of a declaratively-created shadowroot, these components might break if they assume `this.attachShadow()` will never throw and will always return an empty shadow root.
+Because existing components might exist that do not anticipate the existence of a declaratively-created shadow root, these components might break if they assume `this.attachShadow()` will never throw and will always return an empty shadow root.
 To accomodate these components, the following changes will be made:

 1. If `attachShadow()` is called on a node that already contains a **declaratively-created** shadow root, the existing contents of that shadow root will be removed, and the (now empty) shadow root will be returned by `attachShadow()`.
 Note that no behavior changes will be made for **imperatively**-created shadow roots.
 An existing imperatively-created shadow root will cause any subsequent call to `attachShadow()` to throw an exception, as it does today.